WhitewaterFoundry/Fedora-Remix-for-WSL/README.md

 Fedora Remix for WSL is powered by [WLinux Enterprise](https://github.com/WhitewaterFoundry/WLE) from [Whitewater Foundry](https://www.whitewaterfoundry.com/).
 Fedora Remix for WSL is not endorsed by the Fedora Project or Red Hat, Inc. but is provided under the [Fedora Remix](https://fedoraproject.org/wiki/Remix) program.

 Fedora Remix for WSL contains modifications to the official Fedora distribution.
 The unmodified Fedora distribution can be obtained [here](https://getfedora.org/).
-Fedora Remix for WSL does not contain wlinux-setup or other features of [WLinux](https://github.com/WhitewaterFoundry/WLinux).
+Fedora Remix for WSL does not contain wlinux-setup or other [features](https://github.com/WhitewaterFoundry/WLinux#features) of [WLinux](https://github.com/WhitewaterFoundry/WLinux).

-### Support
+### Documentation

 Fedora Remix for WSL is provided on the Microsoft Store on a self-support community-support basis.
 There is no support available for Fedora Remix for WSL from the Fedora community other than that which is offered to all users.